 The NIGC Division of Compliance maintains this list of Frequently Asked Questions in consultation with the NIGC's Office of General Counsel and the Agency's Commission.
 This collection of FAQs is updated as needed.
+Please check the latest update of these FAQ and review each question as new information may have been added.
+To propose a question for this FAQs list, please coordinate with a Tribal Gaming Regulatory Authority (TGRA).

 The NIGC encourages all TGRAs to remain in close communication with their NIGC Region Office as Indian gaming facilities across Indian Country address the risks associated with the Coronavirus disease 2019 (COVID-19).
-The time periods discussed below with regards to submission deadlines will continue to be re-examined should closures continue beyond deadlines or the specific number of days provided for in this version of the FAQ.
+It is equally important for tribes, their gaming operation(s) and the TGRA to remain in close contact with each other as each body plans for each of the stages discussed below.
+The time periods discussed below with regards to submission deadlines will continue to be reexamined should closures continue beyond deadlines or the specific number of days provided for in this version of the FAQ.

-To view Dear Tribal Leader letters and other information pertaining to COVID-19, please visit our website at www.nigc.gov
+To view "Dear Tribal Leader" letters and other information pertaining to COVID-19, please visit our website at www.nigc.gov.